silmu/countries-weather-api/README.md

-# Simple React App
+# Countries & Weather 🌎 - React App

-React application that is using REST Countries API and Open Weather API
+React application that is using REST Countries API and Open Weather API.
+It shows detailed information about countries.
+Today's weather is shown for the countries' capitals.

 # Getting started